Back-code/ha_isin_sensor/README.md

 ## Configuration
 ### Adding a Hub
 1. Provide a unique name for your hub.
-2. Add stocks by entering their ISIN codes and names.
+2. Add stocks by entering their ISIN codes, names, and quantities.

 ### Editing Stocks
-You can edit or add more stocks to an existing hub via the integration's options.
+You can edit or add more stocks to an existing hub via the integration's options:
+- **Edit Stock Quantity**: Update the number of stocks for a specific ISIN.
+- **Add More Stocks**: Add additional stocks to your portfolio.

+### Deleting Stocks
+Remove a stock from your portfolio by selecting it in the options menu.

 ## Sensor Attributes
 Each sensor provides the following attributes: